 The Power of Vril

 Published in 1871, Vril told the story of the discovery of a superhuman race with advanced powers of healing, intellect, telepathy, and even flight that lived below the Earth’s surface.
-The book quickly became part of the cultural lexicon in Victorian England: In fact, the word Vril (coined in the novel for a special fluid that enhances the powers of the superhuman Vril-ya people) became synonymous with energy-boosting elixirs of all variety.
+The book quickly became part of the cultural lexicon in Victorian England: In fact, the word Vril (coined in the novel for a special fluid that enhances the powers of the superhuman Vril-ya people) became synonymous with energy-boosting elixirs.

 The book struck Dr. Herbert Tibbits, founder of London's West End Hospital and School of Massage and Electricity—which offered experimental treatments for paralysis, epilepsy, and “other nervous diseases"—as a fitting theme for a fundraising fête.
 It wasn’t Tibbits’s first foray into fundraising: He had organized several successful bazaars throughout the 1880s, and people were eager to see what elaborate theme he'd conjure up next [PDF].